Change of Address Checklist | 12 Places to Notify When You Move

-Even if your employer doesn’t routinely mail you anything, you still need to inform them of your change of address.
+Even if your employer doesn’t routinely mail you anything, you still need to inform them of that you’ll be changing your address.
 If you are moving jobs as well as homes, you will need to provide them with at least two weeks’ notice or more depending on the rules for that employer.

 Health insurance, car insurance, and life insurance providers are some of the organizations that could be forgotten.
 These insurance details can often be changed online at the relevant provider’s site.